Control-Oriented Deep Space Communications For Unmanned Space Exploration: Comparisons With Two Communication-Oriented Schemes

-In this section, we will compare the proposed scheme with two communication-oriented schemes: the max-sum rate scheme and the max-min rate scheme.
-The optimal block length is calculated as before so we will only focus on the power allocation.
-We will first derive the closed-form solutions of all three schemes.
-Subsequently, we will analyze their power allocation principles.
+In this section, we first investigate two communication-oriented schemes for the considered setting.
+They are the max-sum rate scheme and the max-min rate scheme.
+On this basis, we compare the proposed control-oriented scheme with these two schemes.
+Since the optimal block length is calculated using \eqref{f3}, we only focus on the power allocation in this section.